JoshuaMHardy/proteindj/README.md

 - Severe clashes (clashes detected between C-alpha atoms)
 - Insufficient contact between binder and target (less than three residues contacting the target)

 If a design fails to meet these criteria, BindCraft will generate a new design until it finds one that passes.
-This can lead to long run times compared to RFdiffusion but tends to give binder designs that are more likely to succeed in the subsequent Structure Prediction stage.
+This can lead to long run times compared to BoltzGen/RFdiffusion but tends to give binder designs that are more likely to succeed in the subsequent Structure Prediction stage.
 We have prepared a [Filtering Guide](docs/parameters.md/#filtering-parameters) on all the filters available in ProteinDJ with recommended values for each.

 ## Metrics and metadata <a name="metrics"></a>